jskrobak/underware.Edifact/README.md

 ```

-See more in underware.Edifact.Examples project
+See more in underware.Edifact.Examples project.